Creating a Venn diagram

 4. Integrating Venn.js

-The D3 library is already included in Dundas BI, but this example also uses the D3-based Venn.js library, as well as a Dundas helper library to do most of the work of creating the Venn diagram and passing it data.
-The following steps show how to add these extra JavaScript libraries to your Dundas BI instance as well as a CSS file for styling.
+The D3 library is already included in Dundas BI, but this example uses the D3-based Venn.js library, as well as a Dundas helper library to do most of the work of creating the Venn diagram and passing it data.
+The following steps show how to add these additional JavaScript libraries to your Dundas BI instance as well as CSS styling.

 .venntooltip { position: absolute; text-align: center; width: 128px; height: 16px; background: #000; color: #FFF; padding: 2px; border: 0px; /*border-radius: 8px;*/ opacity: 0; z-index: 10000; }

-On a new or existing dashboard, add an HTML Label component.
+When editing a dashboard, add an HTML Label component.

 Under the Text properties of the HTML Label, add the following to the HTML Label Text: